Celebrate Mahatma Gandhi’s birth anniversary, on October 2nd, with some Gandhi Jayanti Crafts, videos & Activities for kids!

 How to Draw Mahatma Gandhi

-Gandhi Ji’s face is an iconic face and can be found at different places such as banknotes.
+Gandhi Ji’s face is an iconic face and can be found in different places such as banknotes.
 You and your kids can learn to draw Gandhi Ji’s face through this video tutorial.
-Use your newly learnt skills to decorate bulletin boards or make a patriotic drawing of Gandhi Ji’s face on that.
+Use your newly learned skills to decorate bulletin boards or make a patriotic drawing of Gandhi Ji’s face on that.

 Era made a Gandhi paratha using cucumber for glasses, mustache, and eye pupils.
 Tomato for ears and for lips.
 Eyeballs were made using paneer.
 Isn’t this fabulous?